skills/release-based-workflow/README.md

 ### :keyboard: Activity: Create and merge the hotfix pull request

-1. Open a pull request with `hotfix-v1.0.1` as the `base` branch, and `fix-game-background` as the `compare` branch
+1. Open a pull request with `hotfix-v1.0.1` as the `base` branch, and `fix-game-background` as the `compare` branch.
 1. Fill in the pull request template to describe your changes.
 You can set the pull request title to `Hotfix for broken game style`.
 You can include a detailed pull request body, an example is below:
     ```
     ## Description:
     - Fixed bug, set game background back to black
     ```
-1. Review the changes and click `Create pull request`
+1. Review the changes and click `Create pull request`.
-1. We want to merge this into our hotfix branch now so click **Merge pull request**
+1. We want to merge this into our hotfix branch now so click **Merge pull request**.

 Now we want these changes merged into `main` as well so let's create and merge a pull request with our hotfix to `main`.
 ### :keyboard: Activity: Create the release pull request

-1. Open a pull request with `main` as the `base` branch, and `hotfix-v1.0.1` as the `compare` branch
+1. Open a pull request with `main` as the `base` branch, and `hotfix-v1.0.1` as the `compare` branch.
-1. Fill in the pull request template to describe your changes, you can set the pull request title to `Hotfix v1.0.1` and you can include a detailed pull request body, an example is below
+1. Fill in the pull request template to describe your changes, you can set the pull request title to `Hotfix v1.0.1` and you can include a detailed pull request body, an example is below:
     ```
     ## Description:
     - Fixed bug introduced in last production release - set game background back to black
     ```
-1. Review the changes and click `Create pull request`
+1. Review the changes and click `Create pull request`.
-1. Click **Merge pull request**
+1. Click **Merge pull request**.
-1. Wait about 20 seconds then refresh this page for the next step
+1. Wait about 20 seconds then refresh this page for the next step.

 </details>